 UE capability required

 NW needs to know the UE capability : (1) No RFFE reconfiguration when adding n8-UL to SCell; (2) RFFE reconfigured back to 1UL/2DL when finishing UL transmission on n8-UL.

+Besides the UE capability, UE just follows NW instructions, no need for change of behaviors, signaling, etc., and no additional requirements.

 In addition to the new UE capability, one statement such as “the UE does not expect concurrent n5-DL reception and n8-UL transmission” may be required, and in which specs to capture this statement is FFS.